apache/lucenenet/src/Lucene.Net.QueryParser/Xml/package.md

  limitations under the License.
 -->

-Parser that produces Lucene Query objects from XML streams.
+Parser that produces Lucene Query objects from XML documents.